Goofygiraffe06/CTFs-Writeups/TryHackMe/Agent Sudo.md

 > password - XXXXXXX

-Now we know the password, we can login through FTP using an ls command we can see all the files in the FTP server
+Now we know the password, we can login through FTP Using an ls command we can see all the files in the FTP server
 ```
 -rw-r--r--    1 0        0             217 Oct 29  2019 To_agentJ.txt
 -rw-r--r--    1 0        0           33143 Oct 29  2019 cute-alien.jpg